vbsw/freeglut/README.md

 ## Installation

 ### Linux
-Install the programming language Go as described here <https://golang.org/doc/install>.
-You also need Git, the C standard library development package and the Freeglut development package.
+Install the programming language [Go](https://golang.org/doc/install) and the source code management system [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+You also need the C standard library development package and the Freeglut development package.
 Install them for example with

         $ sudo apt-get install git libc6-dev freeglut3-dev

-If you don't have this project already get it with
+Get this project with

 	$ go get github.com/vitalibaumtrok/freeglut

-otherwise update it with
+or update your local copy with

 	$ go get -u github.com/vitalibaumtrok/freeglut

-Compile it with
+or compile it with

 	$ go install github.com/vitalibaumtrok/freeglut

 ### Windows
-Install the programming language Go as described here <https://golang.org/doc/install>.
-Install Git.
+Install the programming language [Go](https://golang.org/doc/install) and the source code management system [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-If you don't have this project already get it with (run this preferably from the Git Bash)
+Get this project with (run this preferably from the Git Bash)

 	$ go get github.com/vitalibaumtrok/freeglut

-otherwise update it with
+or update your local copy with

 	$ go get -u github.com/vitalibaumtrok/freeglut